KasprLab/tic-tac-toe/README.md

 Project Journal

-Tuesday, 13/07/2021 -
-After reviewing the app, I realized that I have not update Github with the latest version.
+Tuesday, 13/07/2021 - After reviewing the app, I realized that I have not update Github with the latest version.
 I have made a list of a few things to do and will need to go through them

+Friday, 16/07/2021 - I've updated the production version with codes from test app today.
+Finally I can go through the app and list areas need to be improve and features to be added.